 Second Challenge: creating additional isolation capacity within the Emergency Department.
 Beyond creating external capacity with tents, UHB sought to maximize interior spaces throughout the hospital.
-“The first place to put patients outside of the Emergency Department are the ICU rooms.
+“The ICU rooms are the first place to put patients outside of the Emergency Department.
 Beyond that, many other spaces were considered but very quickly dismissed.
-The planning group chose not to put patients in the cafeteria or far away from the care givers.”
+The planning group chose not to put patients in the cafeteria or far away from the caregivers.”

-The Emergency Department consisted of 35 ‘rooms’ including individual patient exam rooms, semi-enclosed cubicles, and cubicles with just curtains¬ all of which present challenges to providing adequate infection containment.
-Alvin considered building with drywall and studs to convert these spaces into rooms, but quickly realized it would be too time-consuming and disruptive.
-It was difficult to conduct renovations even before the pandemic; any project requires a highly coordinated effort across multiple departments so that the team conducts work when it will have the least impact on patient care.
+The Emergency Department consisted of 35 ‘rooms’ including individual patient exam rooms, semi-enclosed cubicles, and cubicles with just curtains¬, all of which present challenges to providing adequate infection containment.
+Alvin considered building with drywall and studs to convert these spaces into rooms but quickly realized it would be too time-consuming and disruptive.
+Even before the pandemic, it was difficult to conduct renovations; any project requires a highly coordinated effort across multiple departments so that the team conducts work when it will have the least impact on patient care.
 The Emergency Preparedness team said, “We need to be able to very quickly install temporary walls without doing any construction.”
-So, Alvin looked for a solution that was “flexible, quick to install, quick to take down when not needed, temporary, and does not require any construction.
-I wanted to make these open areas more suitable, in a highly infectious contagious time, to put patients in.
+So, Alvin looked for a solution that was “flexible, quick to install, quick to take down when not needed, temporary and does not require any construction.
+I wanted to make these open areas more suitable, in a highly infectious and contagious time, to put patients in.
 When they are not needed, I can take them down, store them and bring them back when needed.”

-Third Challenge: rethinking existing facilities with an eye towards reducing virus spread.
-Alvin emphasized that our knowledge about COVID-19 and how it spreads is increasing day by day.
+Third Challenge: rethinking existing facilities with an eye toward reducing virus spread.
+Alvin emphasized that our knowledge about COVID-19 and how it spreads is increasing daily.
 As a result, past decisions on how a facility has been doing things for a long time may need to be reevaluated.
-“Take bathrooms for instance.
-We replaced paper towels with air blown hand dryers throughout our system to be more environmentally friendly.
+“Take bathrooms, for instance.
+We replaced paper towels with air-blown hand dryers throughout our system to be more environmentally friendly.
 Should the use of these devices now be reconsidered?
-This is just one example of how we need to completely rethink what we’ve been doing.”
+This is just one example of how we must completely rethink what we’ve been doing.”

 Alvin shared three lessons learned from managing the pandemic surge: